 - Avoid taking nonsteroidal anti-inflammatory drugs (NSAIDs) for pain, such as ibuprofen (Advil®, Motrin®) and naproxen (Aleve®).
 They can cause bleeding.

 - You may be taking medicine to thin your blood, such as aspirin or other blood thinners.
-If there’s little or no bruising or bleeding at the biopsy site, you can take it after your procedure on the same day.
+If there’s little or no bruising or bleeding at the biopsy site, you can take it after your procedure.
 Talk with your healthcare provider if you have any questions.

 - The breast where you had the biopsy is getting larger.